djeada/Linux-Notes/notes/performance_monitoring.md

-## Performance Monitoring in Linux
+## Performance Monitoring

-Performance monitoring is essential for maintaining the health of your Linux system.
+Performance monitoring is essential for maintaining the health of your system.
 It helps you identify bottlenecks or issues that may be affecting your system's performance.
-In this article, we'll explore some tools and techniques available for monitoring Linux performance and explain some usage statistics, such as CPU and RAM usage.
+We'll now explore some tools and techniques available for monitoring performance and explain some usage statistics, such as CPU and RAM usage.

 ### Understanding Usage Statistics